unldenis/nostrstore/README.md

 - **Decentralized Storage**: Built to integrate with the Nostr protocol for peer-to-peer data sharing.
 - **Lightweight**: Minimal dependencies and optimized for performance.
 - **Key-Value Store**: Simple and efficient key-value data storage.
-- **Easy Integration**: Simple API for developers to integrate into their projects.
+- **Encrypted Data**: All data is encrypted using NIP-44 for enhanced security.

 ## Getting Started
 1. Install the library (instructions coming soon).